 As time went on, the calls for Warner Bros to #ReleaseTheSnyderCut only grew louder.
 Fans hired a plane to fly a banner with the hashtag over San Diego Comic-Con, while the film’s cast noted their hopes it could be released as well, tweeting their support for the movement on the two-year anniversary of Justice League’s release.

-Snyder has long teased the Snyder Cut on social media and now the reason behind that is clear – for a while now, Warner Bros has been planning to make fans’ dreams a reality.
-Now all fans have to do to see the Snyder cut is wait…
+Snyder had long teased the Snyder Cut on social media and now the reason behind that is clear – for a while, Warner Bros had been planning to make fans’ dreams a reality.

 “I can’t really tell you anything aside from the fact that all I know is that HBO Max will be releasing it, I believe, and it’ll be Zack’s final vision for the movie, and I don’t know anything more than that,” Cavill said.